AguaClara/String-Digester/Summer_2019/Reports/report1.md

 ## Methods

-Design Parameters:
-- 18 strings per cm
-- string flowrate of 10 microliters/seconds
-- no'small' holes

-The subteam needed to determine several design parameters: the maximum angle needed to keep water on the string, the minimum flow rate to produce a 'good' spray, and the smallest distance that strings can be packed.
-The following paragraphs will elaborate on these experimental design questions.
+The Summer 2019 subteam researched design parameters for the trickling filter and began building a prototype for initial testing.
+Specifically, the subteam addressed the maximum angle needed to keep water on the loopy yarn, the minimum flow rate to produce a 'good' spray, and  the maximum string density possible.
+These design questions, among others, will be elaborated on in the following paragraphs.

-The subteam first focused its time on defining design parameters for the trickling filter.

 ### Design Parameters

-####  Maximum Angle to Keep Water on a String
+####  Maximum angle needed to keep water on a string

 The converging strings design requires water to drip down strings displaced at an angle from the vertical position.
 The subteam hypothesized that there is a maximum string angle beyond which the force of gravity overcomes the adhesion of water to the string, causing the water to fall off the string prematurely instead of flowing all of the way down to the end.

-Approximately 2 feet of loopy yarn was hung in the air in a vertical position.
+To investigate this property, approximately 2 feet of loopy yarn were hung in the air in a vertical position.
 The peristaltic pump was used with microtubing at 75.0 RPM to supply water to the top of the string.
 The flow of water was observed as the string was gradually pulled outwards at an angle from its original position.
 The angle was varied from 0 degrees to slightly less than 90 degrees (about 85 degrees).

-#### Maximum Flow Rate on Each String
+#### Maximum flow rate on each string

-In order to ensure proper cleaning of the water, Monroe Weber-Shirk advised **edit** a residence time of 15 minutes on each string.
-Previous research **more specific** shows that the residence time can be increased by either reducing the flowrate or making each string longer.
-The string length should be minimized to reduce the height of the filter, and therefore the energy needed to transport water to the top for cleaning.
+In order to ensure proper microbe digestion by the biofilms, Dr. Weber-Shirk advised a residence time of 15 minutes on each string for the water.
+The residence time could be controlled by either altering the length of each string or the flowrate of water.
+Using a longer string to lengthen the residence time is problematic, because a taller filter requires more energy to transport the water to the top for cleaning.
+Therefore the residence time must be controlled primarily by flow rate.

 Previous research **edit** found that a flowrate of 10 microliters/second **edit** was needed to achieve a residence time of 15 minutes on a **? m long** loopy yarn.
 This string height was deemed reasonable because...**edit**.
 Therefore, 10 microliters/second **edit units** was the maximum flowrate per string.

+give the bioflim sufficient time to digest the microbes in the water.
 #### Testing Deflector Plate Geometries

-The deflector plate geometry
+Several materials and geometries were tested for use as a deflecting plate.
+These included PVC pipes cut in half (producing semi-cylinders), PVC sheets of different thicknesses and widths, in addition to a bottle to test a cylindrical shape.
+For specific dimensions of these materials, please reference the manual section. **insert link**.
+These materials were tested by placing them under running water from the sink and observing the quality of the spray.
+They were visually evaluated on spray uniformity and width.

 #### Minimum Flow Rate Needed to Produce a 'Good' Spray